MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-declarative.md

 # Using declarative assets in adaptive dialogs

-This article explains the concepts behind declarative assets and bots that incorporate an adaptive dialog using the declarative approach.
-Declarative adaptive dialogs consist of JSON-based files that describe all of the attributes of the adaptive dialogs, including their [triggers](bot-builder-concept-adaptive-dialog-triggers.md) and [actions](bot-builder-concept-adaptive-dialog-actions.md).
+This article explains the concepts behind declarative assets and bots that incorporate adaptive dialogs using the declarative approach.
+Declarative adaptive dialogs consist of JSON-based files that describe all of the attributes of adaptive dialogs, including their [triggers](bot-builder-concept-adaptive-dialog-triggers.md) and [actions](bot-builder-concept-adaptive-dialog-actions.md).
 These declarative files are loaded at run time using the resource manager to create the adaptive dialogs.

 ## Prerequisites